maltebp/CppHashMap/notes.md

   - **Double hashing**: use some an internal hash function to compute new index.

   Linear probing has has higher **clustering** than quadratic probing, but also better spatial locality.

+  Open addressing seems to have a challenge with deletion.

 #### Rehashing